-We sincerely appreciate the recognition accorded to us by our multinational principals for our on-going commitment to Service and Quality, which are listed later in this report.
+We sincerely appreciate the recognition accorded to us by our multinational principals for our on-going commitment to Service and Quality.

 FUTURE OUTLOOK

 The near term economic outlook remains challenging, however, the increase in energy prices should translate into a positive economic climate for businesses and improve consumer confidence in the GCC.
 We remain committed to taking advantage of every opportunity available to us as we continue to build our businesses for profitable growth over the long term.